 Instructions

-• SAUCE: While I'm making the marinade I like to also whip up the sauce so it can chill and get more flavorful.
-Combine all the sauce ingredients in a small bowl and stir briskly until smooth.
+• While making the marinade, I also like to whip up the sauce so it can chill and get more flavorful.
+Combine all the sauce ingredients in a small bowl.
+Add 1/2 teaspoon lime zest and 3 tablespoons lime juice.
+Stir briskly until smooth.
 Season to taste with salt and pepper (I add 1/2 teaspoon salt and 1/4 teaspoon pepper, but add to preference).
 Cover and store in the fridge until ready to eat.

-• ASSEMBLY: Warm or char tortillas (See Note 2).
+• Warm or char tortillas (see note 2).
 Add beef, slaw, and lots of sauce on top!
 Enjoy immediately.

 Video